Description

 CHAPTER ONE

-“Oh, good, I caught you.
+“Oh, good.
+I caught you.
 Tell your mom I’ll be watching her speech online from my bed.
 This pregnancy is a killer.
 When do you take off?”

-Fee wiped sweat from her forehead.
+She wiped sweat from her forehead.
 “We missed our flight.”

 There was an ominous pause on Mae’s end.
 “What happened?”

 Another pause, this one punctuated by heavy breaths that reflected Fee’s own budding panic.
-“Your mom always answers when you…” The connection cut out and back again.
+“Your mom always answers when you—” The connection cut out and back again.
 “She once picked up your call during a CNN interview.”

 “You’re cutting out.”

-Of course, she was.
-The service out here sucked.
+Of course she was; the service out here sucked.
 “I’m almost there.”

 “Maybe you should call Liam?
 He does work for the Santa Fe PD.”